KylaAI/Framework/README.md

 ## License

-Released under MIT License - see the [License File](LICENSE) for details.
+Released under Apache-2.0 License - see the [License File](LICENSE) for details.